 Farm policy matters.
 It matters to the small family farmers and organic growers who are on the frontlines of our local food movement.
 And it matters to the consumers who are demanding access to safe, local and sustainably-raised food because they care about the health of their families, their communities, and the environment.

-Unfortunately, the livelihood and viability of sustainable and organic family farmers--and the consumers who count on them--are constantly under threat from policies which tilt the playing field in favor of large-scale, corporate-controlled, industrial agriculture.
+Unfortunately, the livelihood of sustainable and organic family farmers—and the consumers who count on them—are constantly under threat from policies which tilt the playing field in favor of large-scale, corporate-controlled, industrial agriculture.

-OEFFA works to counter the special interest influence that large commodity groups and factory farms have over our decision-makers, give voice to the needs of small- and mid-sized producers, and demand that policies work in the interest of the family farmers who enhance our rural communities and safeguard the environment.
+OEFFA works to counter the special interest influence that large commodity groups and biotech companies have over our decision-makers, give voice to the needs of small- and mid-sized producers, and demand that policies work in the interest of the family farmers who enhance our rural communities and safeguard the environment.